SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Giant Zombie.md

 reason: -2
 intuition: 1
 presence: 2
-traits:
-  - name: Endless Knight
-    effects:
-      - effect: The first time the giant zombie is reduced to 0 Stamina by damage that isn't fire damage or holy damage and their body isn't destroyed, they instead have 50 Stamina and fall prone.
-  - name: Negative Nerves
-    effects:
-      - effect: When the giant zombie is targeted by an ability that deals rolled damage, they halve the damage from a tier 1 outcome
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Rotten Smash
+    name: Rotten Smash
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 3
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 3
-        t1: 9 damage
+        tier1: 9 damage
-        t2: 14 damage; A < 2 grabbed
+        tier2: 14 damage; A < 2 grabbed
-        t3: 17 damage; A < 3 grabbed
+        tier3: 17 damage; A < 3 grabbed
+  - type: feature
+    feature_type: ability
-  - name: Knocking Heads
+    name: Knocking Heads
     icon: ❗️
     cost: 1 Malice
     keywords:
       - "-"
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self; see below
     trigger: The giant zombie grabs two creatures or objects, or starts their turn with two creatures or objects grabbed.
     effects:
+      - name: Effect
-      - effect: The creatures or objects are smashed together using Rotten Smash, which has a double edge.
+        effect: The creatures or objects are smashed together using Rotten Smash, which has a double edge.
+  - type: feature
+    feature_type: trait
+    name: Endless Knight
+    icon: ⭐️
+    effects:
+      - effect: The first time the giant zombie is reduced to 0 Stamina by damage that isn't fire damage or holy damage and their body isn't destroyed, they instead have 50 Stamina and fall prone.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Negative Nerves
+    icon: ⭐️
+    effects:
+      - effect: When the giant zombie is targeted by an ability that deals rolled damage, they halve the damage from a tier 1 outcome
 ~~~